 - These systems have a nominal voltage of 115V with a nominal frequency of 60 Hz and are used only to support COTS equipment.

 - Phase sequence: should be A-B-C, with wiring and terminals marked accordingly; generator terminals shall be marked T1-T2-T3 corresponding to A-B-C, respectively.
-The phase sequence shall be counterclockwise (positive) as shown on figure 2.
+The phase sequence shall be counterclockwise (positive) as shown in figure 2.

 5.4 Load Characteristics

-- DC systems shall provide power using direct current, two-wire or negative ground return system having a nominal voltage of 28 Volts or 270 Volts; see standard for relevant figures.
+- DC systems shall provide power using direct current, two-wire or negative ground return system having a nominal voltage of 28 Volts or 270 Volts; see the standard for relevant figures.